How far can we go with Amitsur's theorem?: Matrices and noncommutative algebras

-{\bf Proof of Theorem \ref{main}.} Observe that the algebraic closure of any finite field is countable and infinite.
+{\bf Proof of Theorem \ref{main}.} Recall that $F$ is the algebraic closure of a finite field, and hence $F$ is countable and infinite.
 By Theorem \ref{assumption1}, Assumption $1$ holds for $F$-algebra $A$.
-Then, by Theorem \ref{main2}, there is an $F$-algebra $Z$ and a derivation $D$ on $Z$ such that the differential polynomial ring $Z[y; D]$ is Jacobson radical but $Z$ is not nil.
+Then, by Theorem \ref{main2} there is an $F$-algebra $Z$ and a derivation $D$ on $Z$ such that the differential polynomial ring $Z[y; D]$ is Jacobson radical but $Z$ is not nil.

+Assume now that $K$ is a subfield of $F$.
+If $R$ is an $F$-algebra then $R$ is also a $K$-algebra.
+Therefore, Theorem \ref{main} also holds for an arbitrary subfield of the algebraic closure of any finite field.

 {\bf Acknowledgements} This research was supported by ERC Advanced grant Coimbra 320974.
 The author would like to thank Andr{\' e} Leroy, Jason Bell and Piotr Grzeszczuk for many useful comments.
+The author is very grateful to the unknown referee for his/her many comments, which have improved the manuscript.